-- Clean your ulcers with the soap and water or a saline solution. - Moisten if they are dry with antibiotic ointment or vaseline - Cover with loose fitting, non-woven gauze, bandages, or Coban wrap. - If your ulcers are not too painful or not draining much, keep the area clean, covered, and avoid touching your skin ulcers for a few days. - If your situation is worsening, remove the bandages, clean the area and replace the covering.
+- Clean your ulcers with the soap and water or a saline solution. - ointment or Vaseline. - gauze, bandages, or Coban wrap. - draining much, keep the area clean, covered, and avoid touching your skin ulcers for a few days. - If your situation is worsening, remove the bandages, clean the area, and replace the covering.
 Consider asking for help from a clinic or your local street medicine group.
 A medical team can identify the cause of your ulcer and help give you the best treatment possible. - Be gentle.
 Elevate leg ulcers and try to stay off your feet as much as possible.
-Avoid tight or badly fitting shoes or pants that chafe. - Be patient.
-Skin ulcers can take weeks or months to heal.
-Taking photos of the ulcer can help you track if things are improving or worsening.
+Avoid tight or badly fitting shoes and pants that chafe. - or months to heal.
+Taking photos of the ulcer can help you track whether things are improving or worsening.